Atlas975/Notes/Networking/Network_delay.md

 ### Time to live (TTL)
-- A field in [[Internet_protocols|IP]] packets that is used to limit the lifespan of a packet in a network.
+- A field in [[Protocol_stack|IP]] packets that is used to limit the lifespan of a packet in a network.
 - When a device sends an IP packet, it sets the TTL value, which is the maximum number of hops (routers or network segments) that the packet can travel before being discarded.

 ![[Pasted image 20230219100407.png|400|400]]